What you need to know

-James Tumbridge and Ashley Roughton have considerable expertise in contentious and non-contentious aspects of data protection and cyber security.
+James Tumbridge has considerable expertise in contentious and non-contentious aspects of data protection and cyber security.

 James advises on global data protection solutions for outsourcing businesses as well on general data policy compliance.
 James additionally has experience opposing applications brought by the police for data disclosure across Europe, and before the English Courts.
 His experience includes addressing a UK police application to an English Court against GB Company directors with links to a Luxembourg Company, the police sought data possibly held by that Luxembourg Company.
 The matter raised questions of jurisdiction and control, and the powers of the Court.
 Our team advised on the limits/powers of Court disclosure orders as against companies outside the court jurisdiction including companies with a group, and on directors liabilities inter-group.
 James also led the team protecting a company's seismic data from release where a government claimed rights over data in the public interest.
 James has additionally advised political parties and campaigns on their dealings with the UK Information Commissioner responding to complaints, and considering the appropriateness of orders restraining them from certain forms of communications.
-James also sits as Police Tribunal Chairman and has given rulings concerning police officer data breaches, and use of the Automatic Number Plate Recognition system.
+James additionally sits as Police Tribunal Chairman and has given rulings concerning police officer data breaches, and use of the Automatic Number Plate Recognition system.

 Our wider team is experienced in all aspects of data protection including pharma, smart buildings, security and database rights (both contentious and non-contentious).
 We have represented a wide range of clients in their dealings with the UK ICO.
 Our experience includes helping in multi-party solutions to complex data protection problems with cross-border elements involving sensitive personal data and acting.
 We have also assisted pharma clients concerning the handling of clinical trial data as well as regulatory data protection.
 Our clients also include charities and political organisations who turn to us for our unique understanding of the inter play between data and their regulator environment.